Fern Britton takes swipe at Phillip Schofield on Celebrity Big Brother

 The reality show has returned for its first all-star run since ITV rebooted the series, and Britton is one of the housemates alongside X Factor judge Louis Walsh – who has already shocked viewers with an “incredibly rude” comment, Love Island winner Ekin-Su and Kate Middleton’s uncle.
 Gary Goldsmith

+Since the series launched on Monday (3 March), the celebrities have not held back from sharing their straight-shooting opinions, with Sharon Osbourne sharing candid views on James Corden and Ellen DeGeneres.

-Britton, who hosted ITV daytime series This Morning from 1999 to 2009, said during a conversation that she “might have to leave” the house if Schofield entered the house as a surprise housemate.
+Britton, who hosted ITV daytime series This Morning from 1999 to 2009, followed suit after saying that she “might have to leave” the house if Schofield entered the house as a surprise housemate.

 When Goldsmith said he thought the host, who dramatically quit the series in May 2023 after admitting to lying about an affair with a younger male colleague, might be a late entrant in the house, Britton looked alarmed.